ChaosHour/aws-skip-repl/README.md

 You need the mysql-client installed to use the bash script.

 Note:

-replit.sh a bash script to help you skip AWS RDS Aurora Replication records.
+replit.sh is a bash script to help you skip AWS RDS Aurora Replication records.
 Only use this if you are sure it's ok to skip those records.